 - 1. Performing self-evaluation on areas that need to be improved in nursing or midwifery knowledge and practice. - 2.
-Seeking updated knowledge and skills of nursing practices from expert practitioners when required beyond one's own level of competence. - 3.
-Planning for CPD activities at the beginning of each year in discussion with a supervisor. - Collaborating and coordinating with other healthcare teams for CPD opportunities. - Engaging or participating in the CPD activities provided by MNMC recognized CPD provider. - 6.
-Applying knowledge/skills learned in performing the function. - 7.
-Reflecting on what is learned and ensure health promotion, safety and satisfaction of client and family and achievement of nursing/ midwifery goal when providing care. - 8.
+Seeking updated knowledge and skills of nursing practices from expert practitioners when required beyond one's own level of competence.

+- 3. Planning for CPD activities at the beginning of each year in discussion with a supervisor. - Collaboration and coordination with other healthcare teams for CPD opportunities. - 5.
+Engage or participate in the CPD activities provided by MNMC recognized CPD provider. - 6.
+Application of knowledge/skills learned in performing the function. - 7.
+Reflection on what is learned and ensure health promotion, safety and satisfaction of client and family and achievement of nursing/ midwifery goal when providing care. - 8.
 Documenting or updating the personal profile and the CPD activities log when necessary. - 9.
 Taking the verification for CPD activities log from supervisor. - 10.
 Monitoring self CPD activities and points earned. - 11.
-Submitting the complete CPD log and required documents to MNMC at least two months before the expiration date of the license.
+Summit the complete CPD log and required documents to MNMC at least two months before the expiration date of the license.